Patel27-S/Intermediate2/README.md

 # Intermediate2

-This repository containes all the junior level projects that I have started doing in Python.
+This repository containes all the practice projects that I have started doing in Python.